cyristo/apifit/README.md

 Now let's run the test.
 Here is the result :
 ![very simple test](https://github.com/cyristo/apifit/blob/master/images/apifit%20very%20simple%20test.PNG)

 Congratulations !
-You've just created your first Apifit test...
+You've just run your first Apifit test...and it's green !

 If it takes you more than 5 minutes, please contact the 24/7 Apifit help desk ;-)